-Dentists, oral and maxillofacial surgeons and podiatrists may provide care consistent with the specific clinical privileges that are granted to them.
-They may write orders within the scope of their license and consistent with the Medical Staff Rules and Regulations.

-Refer to the Medical Staff Services Policy and Procedure, Online Verification of Sedation Privileges for Dental Providers.
+- (a) Dentists, oral and maxillofacial surgeons and podiatrists may provide care consistent with the specific clinical privileges granted to them.
+They may write orders within the scope of their licenses and consistent with the Medical Staff Rules and Regulations. - (b) Regarding sedation privileges for dentists and oral and maxillofacial surgeons, please refer to the Medical Staff Services Policy and Procedure: Online Verification of Sedation permit for Dental Providers.

-4.A.7 Physicians in Training:
+4.A.7 Physicians in Training

-Physicians in training may only hold appointments to the Medical Staff or be granted specific clinical privileges for patient care or procedures after having satisfactorily completed training and upon Board decision to grant membership and/or clinical privileges.
-With respect to training activities, the teaching director and/or assigned provider shall be responsible for the direction and supervision of the on-site and/or day-to-day patient care activities of each trainee, who shall be permitted to perform only those clinical functions set out in curriculum requirements, affiliation agreements, and/or training protocols approved by the MEC or its designee.
-The applicable teaching director shall be responsible for evaluating the qualifications of each physician in training.
+A physician in training may only hold appointments to the Medical Staff or be granted specific privileges for patient care or procedures after having satisfactorily completed training and with the written permission of the physician in training's program director.
+With respect to training activities, the program director and/or clinical faculty shall be responsible for the direction and supervision of the on-site and/or day-to-day patient care activities of each trainee, who shall be permitted to perform only those clinical functions set out in curriculum requirements, affiliation agreements, and/or training protocols approved by the MEC or its designee.
+The applicable program director shall be responsible for evaluating the qualifications of each physician in training.

-4.A.8 Telemedicine Clinical Privileges:
+4.A.8 Telemedicine Privileges:

-- (a) Telemedicine privileges are outlined in the Telehealth Remote Care Policy ("Telehealth Policy".) - (b) All providers holding clinical privileges at the Hospital are privileged to provide telehealth visits via direct to patient services.

-- (c) Distant Site (as defined in the Telehealth Policy) providers who will provide Telehealth services to Hospital patients are required to obtain Telemedicine privileges from the Hospital.
-Such privileging will be completed under rules and regulations as outlined by applicable accrediting/governing bodies (e.g. Centers for Medicare and Medicaid Services and The Joint Commission). - (1) Distant Site providers will not be given Medical Staff membership unless a complete application for membership is requested, completed, and approved via the current credentialing and privileging process. - (2) Distant Site providers granted Telemedicine privileges will be subject to the Hospital's performance improvement and PPE activities in relationship to Hospital patients.
+- (a) Telemedicine privileges are outlined in the Telehealth Remote Care Policy ("Telehealth Policy".) - (b) All providers holding clinical privileges at the Hospital are privileged to provide telehealth visits via direct to patient services. - (c) Distant Site (as defined in the Telehealth Policy) providers who will provide Telehealth services to Hospital patients are required to obtain Telemedicine privileges from the Hospital.
+Such privileging will be completed under rules and regulations as outlined by applicable accrediting/governing bodies (e.g. CMS and TJC). - (1) Distant Site providers will not be given Medical Staff membership unless a complete application for membership is requested, completed, and approved via the current credentialing and privileging process. - (2) Distant Site providers granted Telemedicine privileges will be subject to the Hospital's performance improvement and PPE activities in relationship to Hospital patients.